TedHusted/awake/awake.md/awake.md

 “Because they are unexpected?”

-“Yeah, like that,” said Tessa.
+“Yeah, like that,” says Tessa.
 Then, changing the topic, she asks, “Is the fish all right?
 I felt like cooking, so I made it myself.”

 ***

+Noah and Carla are meeting with Dr. Marquez in the PDB conference room.

-“I’m confused, Harper.
-If the recording passes SI detection, then the person simply mis-remembers,” says Dr. Marquez.
+“I’m confused, Harper,” says Dr. Marquez.
+“If the recording passes SI detection, the recording is accurate.
+The person’s recollection is incorrect.
+It happens.”

 Carla nods.
+She leans forward and answers for Noah.
 “True.
 But we have another recording that passes SI detection.
 That reel was definitely modified.”

-“Originally,” says Noah, “I just wanted to know if NTSB had found the phone.
+“Originally,” says Noah, “I just wanted to know if CTSB had found the phone.
 There might be another original copy of the Zoom meeting recording.
 Then the rest of the story unravelled.”

 “The request feels like it has a personal element, Dr. Harper.”
 Marquez made the statement feel like a question.